 Please click a topic to learn more.

-Laurel is passionate about sharing tips and tricks for backing up singers as a lead instrument, such as a violin.
+I'm passionate about sharing tips and tricks for backing up singers as a lead instrument, such as a violin.

-Laurel enjoys sharing tips and tricks for composers, helping students find their muse, melody, and rhythm.
+I enjoy sharing tips and tricks for composers, helping students find their muse, melody, and rhythm.
 A particularly involved topic, composition workshops can certainly be a few hours, but work best over a few days.

 Held ideally as a 4+ day “camp” with a concert for the participants at the end, the first day we explore exercises to spark students’ creativity and cover composition basics, including stylistic forms.
 The second day we home in on a song topic and start writing together, focusing on melody, rhythm, and structure.
 The third day we cover arrangement and style.
 The fourth day, we piece it all together and cover performance topics, including presentation, stage presence, managing performance anxiety, and audience engagement.

 Having experienced significant performance anxiety herself as a child in competitive orchestra and audition situations, I enjoy helping players overcome stage fright.
 Besides experience over 25+ years as a violin and viola teacher, in these workshops, I draw on my training as a certified Clinical Hypnotherapist and a certified yoga and meditation instructor, sharing mind-body techniques to help participants release past traumas and “future pace,” as many athletes do, for successful upcoming concerts.

 Participants explore the specific and often surprising triggers for performance anxiety, and we drill a quick, but effective centering meditation used by many of the most successful players and taught at the Julliard School of Music.